goujilinouhaila-coder/Multiplication_table/doc/rst/Process_math.rst

 Process math
 ============

-This folder contains all the functions that designate the mathematical part of the project that uses modular arithmetic, and the structure of the graph, which is defined by vertices, edges who are in the adjacency matrices.
+This folder contains all the functions that designate the mathematical part of the project.
+This part uses modular arithmetic and the structure of the graph, which is defined by vertices and edges who are represented by the adjacency matrices.

 Graph